chiruit2077/Nextapp-Mobile/docs/ORDER_STATUS_MANAGEMENT.md

 #### Item Picking Interface
 - Each order item has a checkbox to mark it as picked
-- Quantity picker allows for partial picking (when stock is limited)
+- Quantity controls allow for partial picking (when full quantity is unavailable)
 - Rack location is displayed for easy warehouse navigation
 - "Mark All as Picked" button for quick processing
 - "Update to Picked" button (disabled until all items are picked)

 #### Validation Rules
-- All items must be picked before changing order status to "Picked"
+- All items must be marked as picked before changing order status to "Picked"
+- Items can be partially picked (quantity less than ordered)
 - Error message displayed if attempting to update status with unpicked items
 - Visual indicators show picking progress
-- Partial picking is supported but requires all items to be at least partially picked
+- Warning shown for partial picks, but status update still allowed

 #### Data Structure
 ```typescript